HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 }
 ```

-The typical use case for in-order traversal is for traversing trees that encode an ordering of elements.
-The in-order traversal naturally maintains this order for the traversal.
+The typical use case for in-order traversal is for traversing binary trees that encode an ordering of elements.
+The in-order traversal naturally maintains this order during the traversal.

 {caption: "Traversing a BST to produce a sorted output."}
 ```cpp